knownasnaffy/inner-ink/README.md

 ## Limitations

 -   Currently, the editor is unable to save the last change made.
-Whether it is a character types or a line pasted or deleted at once.
+Whether it is a character typed or a line pasted or deleted at once.
 We will try to fix this issue in upcoming.
+Till then, try to add an extra space before changing the selected day or closing the app.

 ## Contributing